-OSHA in Michigan
+OSHA Michigan Online Training

 OSHA.com offers OSHA training courses that are accepted statewide by Michigan.
 The OSHA 10 Hour Training and OSHA 30 Hour Training courses below can be taken for all workers in Michigan that need OSHA training cards.
 In addition, if you relocate to another state, the same card will be honored there.